FOUNDINPD/foundin_qtl/analyses/README.md

     - also meta-analysis of FOUNDIN-PD da65 RNAB and HipSci D52 pseudobulk eQTL results

 # <i>cis</i> proximal correlations between ATAC peaks and gene expression; Gene ~ ATAC, Gene ~ DNA methylation
-1. Run the linear regressions between genes and their <i>cis</i> proximal ATAC peaks and genes and there <i>cis</i> proximal DNA methylation CpG sites.
+1. Run the linear regressions between modality features and their <i>cis</i> proximal ATAC peaks and there <i>cis</i> proximal DNA methylation CpG sites.
 Here also using tensorQTL where ATAC peak features or CpG sites are the exogenious variable instead of variant genotype. cis_correlation.ipynb and cis_correlation_runner.ipynb
 2. Compare results between cell-types. compare_celltype_ciscorr_results.ipynb
 3. Identify <i>cis</i> ATAC peaks that correlated with each other by cell-type using Cicero.
 Monocle3_Cicero.ipynb
+4. Compute LD statictics between risk index variant and other variants on the sample chromosome using AMP-PD WGS TOPMed freeze9 genotype calls as a reference panel. ld_risk_index_variant.ipynb
+5. Identify ATAC peaks present in da65 bulk ATAC and the SCAT DA neuron cell-type that contain possible risk variants associated with PD. peak_risk_intersect.ipynb

 # QTS analysis
 - Compute the genetic risk score for each of the FOUNDIN-PD cohort subjects based on the PD GWAS risk index variants or a subset of those variants that possible coloclize with DAn-meta eQTL results; genotypes/calculate_grs.ipynb